-- 4.1 A full Strategic Investment Review will be undertaken by the Fund every three to six years by specialist professional advisors.
-The investment strategy (including the core investment objectives and asset allocations) will be sufficiently flexible to meet longer term prevailing market conditions and address any short term cash flow requirements.
-Interim reviews may be undertaken to ensure that the Strategy remains appropriate. - 4.2 The Fund will operate a fund-specific benchmark for the investment portfolio, with longterm allocations to the various investment asset classes, which reflect the circumstances of the Fund. - 4.3 As is appropriate all asset classes and products will be kept under continual review.
+- 4.1 The investment strategy (including the core investment objectives and asset allocations) will be sufficiently flexible to meet longer term prevailing market conditions and address any short-term cash flow requirements.
+Interim reviews may be undertaken to ensure that the Strategy remains appropriate. - 4.2 The Fund will operate a fund-specific benchmark for the investment portfolio, with long-term allocations to the various investment asset classes, which reflect the circumstances of the Fund. - 4.3 As is appropriate all asset classes and products will be kept under regular review.
 In addition to considering the benefits of individual products and asset classes for introduction into the strategy, consideration will be given to how the inclusion affects the overall risk/return characteristics of the total portfolio.
 Before any investment decisions are made by the Pensions Committee, professional advice will be sought.
 If there are any instances where advice received is not to be acted upon reporting to both the Committee and the Pensions Board will ensue.